 DEVELOPING A BIO-DIGITAL CRAFT

-We cultivate and manipulate living cells from soil and aquatic environments such as mycelium, lichens, bacteria, and algae strains.
+We cultivate in-situ and manipulate living cells from soil and aquatic environments such as fungi, algae, lichens and bacteria strains.
 We have developed techniques and protocols that allow us to propagate these living cells and colonize them in substrates and scale them up into various customized biocomposite materials.
 Additionally we have developed a palette of living-based pigments to add colour to some of our biomaterials.

 We have been supported by numerous organizations, namely Center Rog+Museum of Architecture Ljubljana Slovenia; ‘Makers with a Mission’ at Makerversity, Somerset House; NEW INC New Museum New York Incubator and Futureworks NYC Incubator.